Hope Florida scandal: Background

 In 2021, First Lady Casey DeSantis founded Hope Florida, a charity to connect underprivileged Floridians with government resources, nonprofits, the private sector and religious organizations.
 The foundation was created to aid Hope Florida, whose "Navigators" are state employees that work with people to find solutions from the private sector, faith-based communities, and nonprofits to help them use all the local community resources available and reduce the need for the government's help.

 The 2024 Florida Amendment 3 was a proposed constitutional amendment to the Florida Constitution subject to a direct voter referendum on November 5, 2024, that would have legalized cannabis for possession, purchase, and recreational use in Florida for adults 21 years or older.
 The amendment achieved a majority 56% support among voters in the U.S. state of Florida but failed to reach the 60% supermajority required for adoption.
-During the campaign, Governor Ron DeSantis publicly opposed the amendment and multiple political committees spent millions of dollars to ensure its defeat, one PAC having been led by his then-chieff of staff.
+During the campaign, Governor Ron DeSantis publicly opposed the amendment and multiple political committees spent millions of dollars to ensure its defeat, one PAC having been led by his then-chief of staff.

 Events

 Centene Corporation is Florida's biggest Medicaid contractor and overbilled Florida $67 million in 2021.
 Their discussions with Agency for Health Care Administration (AHCA) ended in 2024 and Centene agreed to return the $67 million to the federal and state governments. $10 million of that was sent to Hope Florida Foundation, which disbursed the funds to two "dark money" political groups opposed to the 2024 Florida Amendment 3, Marijuana Legalization Initiative.
 The Florida Governor and first lady were adamantly opposed to its passage.
 Although a majority of Floridians (55.9%) voted for the issue, a super-majority of 60% was required for approval, so it failed to pass.
-Millions of dollars in taxpayer money were spent by DeSantis on negative advertisements in the days leading up to the election with both DeSantises making daily appearances to trash talk the amendment.
+Millions of dollars in taxpayer money were spent by DeSantis on negative advertisements in the days leading up to the election with both DeSantises making daily appearances to oppose the amendment.

 State Representative Alex Andrade, the Republican who led the bipartisan investigation into Hope Florida, alleged that James Uthmeier, then DeSantis' chief of staff, directed two non-profit groups, Secure Florida's Future, chaired by Florida Chamber of Commerce president Mark Wilson, and Save our Society from Drugs, to request money from Hope Florida Foundation.
 HFF sent $5 million grants to each of the groups, which in turn forwarded the money to the political committee "Keep Florida Clean", whose chairperson was Uthmeier.

 Uthmeier has claimed he was not involved and is presently the Florida attorney general, appointed by DeSantis.
-Andrade claims that text messages from Save our Society from Drugs show Uthmeier's involvement and accussed him of money laundering and wire fraud.
+Andrade claims that text messages from Save our Society from Drugs show Uthmeier's involvement and accused him of money laundering and wire fraud.